 My Mother and Mayor Wainwright

-Getting closer, I could tell it was Danny Peebles on the pitcher’s mound, by the familiar way he kicked at the dirt and adjusted his hat.
-Then he’d kind of stretch his neck and arch his back.
-For the past two summers I’d put on the Pepsi Pirates manager’s uniform and taken my spot on the bench, so I knew the next pitch would be his curve.
+As we neared, I saw Danny Peebles on the pitcher’s mound.
+For the past two summers I’d put on the Pepsi Pirates manager’s uniform and taken my spot on the bench, so I knew by the familiar way he kicked at the dirt and adjusted his hat and rolled his neck that the next pitch would be a curve ball.

-Dad greeted a few guys from work with insults and grunts.
+Dad approached the guys from work with the usual insults and grunts.
 I hung back with mom.
-Danny whipped a curve ball into the catcher’s mitt for strike.
-That’s about the time I noticed that the faces in the chairs were all tuned in on us.
+Sure enough, Danny whipped a curve ball into the catcher’s mitt for strike.
+That’s about the time I noticed that the faces in the chairs were tuned in on us.

 “Mom, why is everyone staring at you?”

 “Did you write another editorial?”
-I asked, just as the catcher’s mitt clapped once again.
-Mom had been flooding The Bugle with letters about the new Mega More store set to break ground this fall.
-Mom was upset because she said they were desecrating an old cemetery.
-She’d even gone before city council--David-vs-Goliath style--only to get shot down 4-1 in favor of the store that our beloved mayor promised would bring jobs and tax dollars to our town.
+I asked, and I wasn't sure if it was the catcher’s mitt or her eyes snapping to me.
+She'd been flooding The Bugle with letters about the new Mega More store set to break ground this fall.
+She'd said how they were desecrating an old cemetery.
+Not only that, she’d even gone before city council--David-vs-Goliath style--only to get shot down 4-1 in favor of the store that our beloved mayor promised would bring jobs and tax dollars to our town.

 Danny’s pitch was called outside.
+I shook my head.
 “You did, didn’t you?”

 “Maybe,” she said and then grabbed my arm.
 “Oh, there it is, come on.”